 The compensation year for non-employee directors begins at each Annual Meeting of shareholders and ends at the following Annual Meeting of shareholders.
-The Leadership Development and Compensation Committee annually reviews the compensation program for non-employee directors with the assistance of Meridian, which provides a report evaluating the program relative to market practices.
-The Company paid its directors the following compensation for the 2021-2022 director compensation year:
+The Leadership Development and Compensation Committee annually reviews the compensation program for non-employee directors with the assistance of Meridian, the Company's independent compensation consultant, which provides a report evaluating the program relative to market practices.
+The Company paid its directors the following compensation for the 2022-2023 director compensation year: